cloudflare/cloudflare-docs/content/workers/runtime-apis/tail-event.md

 - `exceptions` {{<type>}}array{{</type>}}

-  - An array of [TailExceptions](/workers/runtime-apis/tail-event/#tailexceptions).
-A single worker invocation might result in multiple unhandled exceptions, since a worker can register multiple asynchronous tasks.
+  - An array of [`TailExceptions`](/workers/runtime-apis/tail-event/#tailexceptions).
+A single Worker invocation might result in multiple unhandled exceptions, since a Worker can register multiple asynchronous tasks.

 - `outcome` {{<type>}}string{{</type>}}

-  - The outcome of the worker invocation, one of:
+  - The outcome of the Worker invocation, one of:
-    - An uncaught JavaScript exception
+    - An uncaught JavaScript exception.
-    - A fetch handler that does not result in a Response
+    - A fetch handler that does not result in a Response.
-    - An internal error
+    - An internal error.
     - `unknown`: outcome status was not set.
     - `ok`: The worker invocation succeeded.
     - `exception`: An unhandled exception was thrown.
 This can happen for many reasons, including: